clip-vil/CLIP-ViL/CLIP-ViL-Direct/caption/README.md

 ```
 $ python scripts/prepro_ngrams.py --input_json data/dataset_coco.json --dict_json data/cocotalk.json --output_pkl data/coco-train --split train
 ```
 We first train the model using configs in `configs/phrase1` with cross entropy objective.
+Please try to use **one** GPU to launch the experiment in this directory, the multiple-GPU setting may have some issues in the current version.
 ```
 $ python tools/train.py --cfg configs/phrase1/clip_rn50_transformer_scl.yml --id trans_clip_rn50
 ```

-Then, copy the model from the pretrained model using cross entropy or keep it in the previous directory.
+After that, copy the model from the pretrained model using cross entropy or keep it in the previous directory.
 (It's not mandatory to copy the model, just for back-up)
 ```
 $ bash scripts/copy_model.sh trans_clip_rn50 trans_clip_rn50_rl
 ```